 The top photo shows W7SX in the Pinot noir vineyard (yet another hobby).
 I also built the log home from trees we cut on the property.
 To the right is the homebrew tower, TH6DXX and homebrew 6 meter Yagi.
 We also have a 4-wire antenna farm for the low bands.

 We are located in the heart of Oregon wine country.
-The QTH is located at the top of Demming Ridge with 200 foot drops to both the east and west.
+The QTH is located at the top of a ridge with 200 foot drops to both the east and west.
 To the north is a more gradual downward slope, the southern take-off angle is about level.